ashhunt07/hw-11-note-taker/README.md

 # hw-11-note-taker

-npm init
-- creates a package json, that's it
-- need when running a node app

 npm install
 - with no paramerters will just be sure you pull down dependancies listed in the json file
 - only run if there are existing dependancies in the json file